scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         display improvement)

 -   25 Feb 2001
-    -   FontForge no longer crashes on high-end systems where the default visual has a smaller depth than the maximum the screen supports.
+    -   websharpstudios no longer crashes on high-end systems where the default visual has a smaller depth than the maximum the screen supports.
-    -   FontForge no longer crashes on systems with no bitmap unicode fonts installed.
+    -   websharpstudios no longer crashes on systems with no bitmap unicode fonts installed.
-    -   When FontForge reads in a Type1 font it will preserve the original character strings (the type1 strings that define the glyph shape) and will write them out again when you save the font.
+    -   When websharpstudios reads in a Type1 font it will preserve the original character strings (the type1 strings that define the glyph shape) and will write them out again when you save the font.
 If you modify a character (even something innocuous like